 I am not a fan of basements.
 Yes, they are nice to have in case of a tornado or even nicer if they are finished so that you have an entire extra floor to your home.
-But for the most part, I don’t like basements for a few reasons.
+But mostly, I don’t like basements for a few reasons:

 1- bugs love basements

 I admit our basement is a catch-all for everything that doesn’t have a place in the upper two levels of our home.
 It is so easy to dump things I don’t have a place for upstairs into my basement, and then every two months, I get down and dirty and try to organize it all.
 Then I feel so good about it and show it off to anyone who comes to visit.
 But two days later it becomes a mess again.

 I do, however, have some basement storage tips I think could be helpful to you, especially if you do not have a finished basement.
 Because face it, if it isn’t finished, there is even MORE reason to just dump everything down there.